-As the weather slowly warms and the days get longer our thoughts inevitably drift in the direction of what improvements we can make in our gardens this spring – at least it does for those like you and me that have a bit of a green thumb.
+As the weather slowly warms and the days get longer our thoughts inevitably drift in the direction of what improvements we can make in our gardens this spring – at least it does for “green-thumbed” folks like you and me!

 2. Garden Scissors

-You can use them for opening seed packets, for delicate pruning jobs of small flowers, and you can even use them for digging in a pinch if nothing else is available.
+You can use them for opening seed packets, for delicate pruning jobs of small flowers, and at a pinch, you can even use them for digging out weeds if nothing else is available.
 (Just make sure you clean them thoroughly afterwards!)

-A gardener has to be ready to improvise when the right tools not at hand – with a little imagination you can accomplish anything in the garden with very few tools.
+A gardener has to be ready to improvise when the right tool is not at hand – with a little imagination you can accomplish anything in the garden with very few tools.

 3. Soil Knife